MRRisley/sql-uc-fall2020/step-1-aw/readme.md

 # Set Up AdventureWorks Database

-The AdventureWorks database is a sammple SQL Server database built and maintained by Microsoft.
-Under the relational model, the database is useful to learn the power of the SQL query.
+The AdventureWorks database is a sample SQL Server database built and maintained by Microsoft.
+Built under a relational model, the database is useful to learn the power of the SQL query.

 ## Download AdventureWorks 2017